November 2016, part one - Kyoto

 ...and school trips

-After seeing the Kiyomizu-dera temple we stopped at a restaurant to get some ramen (Japanese noodles).
-It's really cool how all Japanese restaurants have a plastic model of the meals in the store front so you know exactly what you are ordering.
-The food was nice and we also got black tea which the waiters were constantly filling up.
-I gotta admit they do really care good for tourists in general in Japan and make them feel at home, services were always top notch.
-And more countries should realize how important this is and what picture it gives the foreigners.
-It is true the prices are higher but for example you are not allowed to give a tip because it is considered rude.
+After visiting the Kiyomizu-dera temple, we stopped at a restaurant for some ramen (Japanese noodle soup dish).
+It's really cool how all Japanese restaurants display plastic models of the dishes in their storefronts, so you know exactly what you are ordering.
+The food was nice and we were also served black tea that the waiters kept refilling.
+I have to admit, Japan treats tourists really well and makes them feel right at home.
+The service was always top-notch.
+More countries should recognize how important that is and what kind of impression it leaves on foreigners.
+While prices are higher, tipping is not common - it might be even considered rude in some cases.

-Plastic food in restaurant showcase looks so real
+Plastic food in restaurant storefront looks so real

-On the second day of our Kyoto trip we visited the Imperial Palace (which was not that interesting) and Tofuku-ji temple with beautiful scenery of autumn colors which stood out much more than the big empty spaces of the Imperial Palace.
+On the second day of our Kyoto trip, we visited the Imperial Palace, which wasn't all that interesting.
+In contrast, Tofuku-ji temple offered stunning autumn scenery, that stood out far more than the vast, empty spaces of the Imperial Palace.

-Few moments later after I took this picture from the bridge they had to put up a sign "No photo" because people were stopping by to take a picture and blocking the bridge :)
+Few moments after I took this picture, a sign was ut up that read "No photo", because people were stopping by to take a picture and blocking the bridge :)

-In the evening we also visited Fushimi Inari which is a very famous place with around 1,000 torii gates.
-However I was pretty tired and didn't make it all the way up to the main shrine (I did it in my second trip to Japan in 2019 though :0).
-The next day we took off to Kobe.
+In the evening, we visited Fushimi Inari, a famous site known for its approximately 1,000 vibrant torii gates.
+I was pretty tired, though, and didn't make it all the way up to the main shrine (although I did manage it on my second trip to Japan in 2019 ☺).
+The next day we headed off to Kobe.

 Komentáre